 Spoon the rest of the dip gently over the goat cheese (the idea is that there will be pockets of super flavorful goat cheese running through the dip after it’s baked), and top the whole mess with the parmesan.

 I mean.
 It’s good even before it’s baked.
-You can definitely make this ahead of time and bake it right before you’d like to eat it, if you can even wait that long.
+You can definitely make this easy spinach artichoke dip ahead of time and bake it right before you’d like to eat it, if you can even wait that long.
 When you’re ready to cook the dip, bake it at 350F for 30 minutes or so, just until the cheese is hot and bubbly and the top has browned slightly.
 If you like crusty cheese you can broil it for a minute or two – crusty cheese is the best thing in the universe so probably do that.

 Then it’s time!
 To devour.
 This is a thicker dip so you’ll need something sturdy for dipping.
 I had some naan leftover from something else that I toasted in the oven for a few minutes so that it wasn’t too soft, but crackers or tortilla chips or pita work wonderfully with this dip as well.

 Now, if you don’t have four cheeses or don’t like any of these just leave them out and add more of a cheese you do like.
 We LOVE the addition of goat cheese because it is so tangy and flavorful and makes the other ingredients pop.
-The end result tastes like traditional spin/art dip amped up, and making the dip couldn’t be simpler.
+The end result tastes like traditional spin/art dip amped up, and making the spinach artichoke dip couldn’t be simpler.

 I’m thinking this is perfect for sportsball-watching, family-timing, or Thanksgiving-ing.
 Maybe for all three, maybe even for a Monday.